-This easy pecan pie is a classic for a reason!
+This pecan pie recipe is classic for a reason!
 It’s so easy to make that the kids can help with every step of this recipe.
 Give it a try and you’ll see why it’s our family’s favorite pecan pie recipe!

 I don’t typically bake pies all year round.
 I’m not really sure why that is, because they really aren’t difficult to make, especially the recipe that I am going to share with you today, this classic pecan pie recipe!
 This pie is so EASY and QUICK, I should really make it a year-round dessert.
 Let’s make it happen!